BuoyantIO/service-mesh-academy/eliminate-cross-zone-traffic-hazl/README.md

 - `cluster_destroy.sh`
   - Script to destroy the cluster environment

 If you choose to use the `cluster_setup.sh` script, make sure you've created the `settings.sh` file and run `source settings.sh` to set your environment variables.
+For more information, see the **Obtain Buoyant Enterprise for Linkerd (BEL) Trial Credentials and Log In to Buoyant Cloud** instructions.

 #### Cluster Configurations